brijesh-py/fgp/contents/Trigonometry.md

 ### 12. **Challenge Yourself:**
    - Once you feel comfortable with the basics, challenge yourself with more complex problems.
 Solving challenging problems can be highly rewarding.

-Remember, developing an interest in mathematics is a personal journey, and it's perfectly okay to progress at your own pace.
+developing an interest in mathematics is a personal journey, and it's perfectly okay to progress at your own pace.
 Find joy in the process of discovery, and don't hesitate to ask questions.
 Math is a subject that rewards curiosity and exploration.

 Great!
 If your syllabus includes trigonometry and the relationship between sides and angles of a triangle, you'll likely cover the basics of trigonometry and some important formulas.
 Here's a concise overview based on your specified topic: